javascript-tutorial/server/README.md

 ## Positioning

- By default, the translated string replaces the original one, in exactly the same place of the image:
+ By default, the translated string replaces the original one, starting in exactly the same place of the image:

 ```
 | hello world (before)
 | 你好世界     (after translation)
 ```

 Sometimes that's not good, e.g. if the string needs to be centered in a vertical diagram.